Welcome to Cherokee Amateur Radio Society Club Website

 We operate under the club call sign WX4CAR for our club sponsored events.

 We will have a continuing need for people to help organize Field Day for 2018.
-We are still working on the location.
+We are still working on station and antenna details.
 Contact Joseph, N3NNU for more details on how you too can help.

 Special Events for Hams - Year long special events by NASA, as well as the ARRL - 2018 Grid Square Chase.